Souvic/pypacklib/README.md

 2. Run the command _pypack_ (and just follow the interactive framework forgetting the lines\[2,3,4\] written below)
 3. Input no at the first prompt.
 4. Follow the instructions that will appear.

+# Extras to save GitHub and PyPI passtokens

 ### Set up your $HOME/.pypirc file with the passtoken like this to save twine password to avoid typing username and password everytime [Doc Link](https://twine.readthedocs.io/en/latest/#keyring-support)
 Create $HOME/.pypirc and paste the below code replacing only _yourpasstoken
 ```